 Eligibility

 Only PHAs may apply under this section of the Notice.
 However, PHAs may consider enlisting partners to facilitate recapitalization and development of its projects.
-Additionally, while public housing mixed-finance projects are eligible for conversion under the Demonstration (see Section 1.11(B) of this Notice), the application for conversion of assistance must be submitted by the PHA on whose ACC the units are included.
+Additionally, while public housing mixed-finance projects are eligible for conversion under the Demonstration (see Section 1.11.B of this Notice), the application for conversion of assistance must be submitted by the PHA on whose ACC the units are included.
 This requirement also applies to directly-funded Resident Management Corporations (RMCs).

 A RAD Application may be rejected, or a CHAP or RCC revoked, if HUD determines an applicant or PHA to be ineligible.